BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/MythopolyGame.md

 sleepSpeed = 0.3

-# Create a rollTwoDice function that requires no arguments.
+# Create a rollTwoDice function that requires no parameters.
 # Returns a random number from 2 to 12.
 Get a random int 1 to 6 + a random int 1 to 6.
 # Rolls two 6-sided dice and returns their sum
 # Parameters: None